casper-network/docs/source/docs/casper/design/serialization-standard.md

 -   a collection of named keys
 -   a protocol version

 The wasm module must contain a function named `call`, which takes no arguments and returns no values.
 This is the main entry point into the contract.
-Moreover, the module may import any of the functions supported by the Casper runtime; a list of all supported functions can be found in [Appendix A](./appendix.md#appendix-a).
+Moreover, the module may import any of the functions supported by the [Casper runtime](/design/casper-design.md/#execution-semantics-runtime).

 Note: though the `call` function signature has no arguments and no return value, within the `call` function body, the `get_named_arg` runtime function can be used to accept arguments (by ordinal), and the `ret` runtime function can be used to return a single `CLValue` to the caller.